 3. Why Does Leptin Resistance Matter?

-Leptin resistance is a big deal because it:
+Leptin resistance is a significant issue because it:

 Fun fact: